rocketinventor/youtube-article-view/README.md

 Features (upcoming):
 - Display date posted next to author
-- clicking on author (channel) name opens that channel in a new tab and/or lets you explore it inside YAV
+- Clicking on author (channel) name opens that channel in a new tab and/or lets you explore it inside YAV
 - Recommended articles at top based on tags (with hover-over thumbnails)
 - Fallback to medium or highres thumbnail for videos that don't have a 'maxres' quality thumnail
 - Allow video playback by clicking on thumbnail